circuitdao/docs/docs/user-guide/treasury.md

     * Statute index: 22
     * Statute name: ```STATUTE_TREASURY_MINIMUM_DELTA```
     * considerations: should be large enough so that transfers to Treasury cannot occur too frequently to thwart coin hogging attacks. should not be set too high so that it prevents large amounts of accrued SFs from being transferred to Treasury, requiring unnecessary recharge auctions to be held.
+* **Treasury Rebalance Ratio**:
+    * Statute index: 23
+    * Statute name: ```STATUTE_TREASURY_REBALANCE_RATIO_PCT```
+    * considerations: should be tight enough to keep Treasury coin balances reasonably even so that individual coins can accommodate deposits and withdrawals. should be loose enough to avoid forcing rebalancing spends more often than necessary.